ratchetio/nko3_website/designs/blog/02-npm-intro.md

 ## What to do when npm lets you down

-npm's pretty young software, and still being actively developed.
+npm's still being actively developed.
 Especially if you find yourself using some newer features, occasionally npm will have a bug.
 Or, perhaps equally likely, you'll need npm to do something that it doesn't yet do, and want to request a feature.

 You can post bugs and feature requests on [the issues page](http://github.com/isaacs/npm/issues).
 If you want to ask general